 Total revenue rose to $4.15 billion from $4.11 billion.

-Through Monday’s close at $63.94, Yum shares were down 14 percent from late November, when they hit an all-time high, but then sank on the initial China sales warning.
+Through Monday’s close, Yum shares were down 14 percent from late November, when they hit an all-time high, but then sank on the initial China sales warning.